In light of the developing Coronavirus situation, we have put in place a new IT infrastructure that enables us to…

 What is Demographic Forecasting?

 Demographic forecasting allows us to analyse how populations evolve as a result of variations in fertility, mortality and migration.
 However, external factors might influence these factors.
 Population forecasting models use recent evidence on births, deaths and migrant flows to produce robust estimates of the makeup of future populations.
 We base these on the likely combined impact of natural change (births and deaths) and net migration.

 Why is Demographic Forecasting so important?

 VICUS is Edge Analytics’ micro-location demographic forecasting model.
-With VICUS, detailed information on future housing growth is used to inform scenarios of population and household growth, for comparison with trend scenarios.
-Housing growth plans typically provide most geographical detail over a 5–15-year horizon, with less certainty thereafter, although more aggregate housing growth targets typically exist for a longer 15 or 20-year outlook.
+It provides detailed information on future housing growth is used to inform scenarios of population forecasting and household growth.
+The data generated then provides different trends and scenarios.
+Housing growth plans typically provide most geographical detail over a 5–15-year horizon, with less certainty thereafter.
+However, more aggregate housing growth targets typically exist for a longer 15 or 20-year outlook.

-VICUS is of particular relevance to the energy and water industries, where the micro location of new development and its impact upon population distribution are key to the strategic development of asset infrastructure to meet consumer demand.
+VICUS is of particular relevance to the energy and water industries, where the micro-location of new development and its impact upon population distribution are key to the strategic development of asset infrastructure to meet consumer demand.